Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 ### Hometown - M

 - Where are you from?
     "I'm from a city called Mianyang in the Sichuan province of China, which is located in the mountainous region `in the western part of` the country.
 You `might have heard of` another more famous city called Chengdu; we're `approximately` 100 kilometers away from there.
 Also, you may be familiar with pandas; our region is a major habitat for these incredible animals.”

 - Tell me about your hometown.
     "My hometown `is situated in` a mountainous region with `a relatively high altitude`.
 The climate there is quite mild, with sunny and cool weather `for most of the year`, making it a very pleasant place to live.  `It used to be primarily focused on` military-related industries, but `over the years`, it `has shifted towards` `civilian enterprises`.
 Nowadays, it's known for producing components for televisions, electric vehicles, and `various other electronic devices`.
 The population of the city is mainly `comprised of` skilled `technicians` and `researchers`(The population of the city mainly `consists of` skilled technicians and researchers.), many of whom were `relocated` from different parts of the country `during the planned economy era in the previous century`. `Similar to` most areas in Sichuan, people in my hometown `are accustomed to(are used to)` a relaxed(laid-back) pace of life and prioritize their quality of life over the `relentless work ethic` often seen in coastal regions like Guangzhou, where I'm currently living.
 People work so hard here and tend to `overlook` their families and the need to rest.
 I actually don't think this is a healthy or sustainable way of living.
 Perhaps people in my hometown know better how to enjoy their lives(`Back in` my hometown, people seem to have a better `grasp` of how to enjoy life.”).”

 - What's your favorite thing  in your hometown
     "My favorite thing in my hometown is the diverse and flavorful cuisine.
 It's predominantly Sichuan-style, known for `its widely use of spices(chili pepper)` to `enhance the flavors of the dishes.` Additionally, due to the historical immigration `patterns`, people from various regions have brought their `culinary` styles, making the food here inclusive and diverse.”

 - What's your favorite place in your hometown
     "My favorite place in my hometown is the `Riverside Boulevard`.
 This `scenic` road is lined with lush `greenery` and offers a `breathtaking` view of the river. `What makes it special` is `the abundance of` public amenities like fitness equipment, sports fields, and open `squares`.
 It's a `hub` of activity, especially `during the early mornings and evenings` when locals gather here for exercise and leisure activities.

     Additionally, `there's a diverse range of` restaurants and tea houses `along the street`.
 This makes it a perfect spot for `socializing with friends`, `whether it's for` a casual chat or a meal. `I find it` incredibly refreshing `to` spend time there, `taking in the beautiful scenery` and enjoying the `vibrant` atmosphere."

 - Tell me about some scenic spots in your hometown
     "In my hometown, there's a beautiful place called the Wolong Nature Reserve.
 It's actually a national park mainly covered in forests, and it `boasts` stunning natural landscapes.
 It's a perfect destination for those who `love to immerse themselves in nature`.
 What makes it even more special is that it's the primary habitat for pandas.
 In fact, it houses the world's largest breeding and research center for these incredible creatures.Every year, visitors from all around the globe come here to `witness` and learn about these lovable animals.”

-- 1.Has your hometown changed much these years?
+1. Has your hometown changed much these years?
     "Yes, my hometown has changed quite a bit in recent years.
 I'm not sure if you're aware, but in 2008, Sichuan experienced a major(severe) earthquake.
 Since then, many buildings and places have been rebuilt, including my old high school. `I went back to` visit a couple of years ago, and the new campus and teaching buildings have become very modern and beautiful.”

+2. Is that a big city or a small place?
+    "It's a big city.
+I'm currently in Guangzhou, which is one of the largest cities in China, `along with` Beijing and Shanghai.
+It has a population of over 20 million people and has been a major `metropolitan` area in southern China for centuries.”

+3. How long have you been living here?
+    "I've been living here for nearly two years.
+I originally moved here for a job opportunity, and I `anticipate` that I'll be here for another year.”

-- 4 How has your area changed in recent years?
+4. How has your area changed in recent years?
     In the past, `there was a period where`, due to the boom in the `real estate market(due to the thriving real estate market)`, the entire nation was `vigorously` constructing residential buildings and the `accompanying` infrastructure, with construction sites everywhere, `symbolizing` rapid `urbanization`.
 However, this trend has significantly slowed down now.

     `In the past decade`, `I've had the opportunity to` live in several different cities, but `my stays in each of them` were relatively short, so I didn't personally `witness` significant changes in those areas.
 However, I do k`eep up with` the news and trends in each place I've lived, and I've `noticed a few general trends` of change in urban areas in recent years.

-- 2.Is that a big city or a small place?

-    "It's a big city.
-I'm currently in Guangzhou, which is one of the largest cities in China, `along with` Beijing and Shanghai.
-It has a population of over 20 million people and has been a major `metropolitan` area in southern China for centuries.”
+5. Is there anything you dislike about it?
+    "Yes, there are a few things `I dislike about` it.
+Firstly, `it can get` quite crowded here, and the traffic is always congested.
+Going out for a meal or shopping often involves `waiting in long lines`.
+I'm not particularly `fond of` crowded places, but I understand that some people enjoy the hustle and bustle, which they refer to as 'vibrancy' or 'a lively atmosphere.'
+It gives them a sense of being alive.”

-- 4.For you, what benefits are there living in a big city?
+6. For you, what benefits are there living in a big city?
     "For me, there are `primarily` two benefits to living in a big city.
 First, it `offers better infrastructure and services`.
 For instance, `if I were to take the IELTS exam`, there are multiple test centers in Guangzhou, `whereas` my hometown, a smaller city, doesn't have any.
 Second, it's influenced by employment opportunities.
 Larger cities tend to have more high-quality companies, which `in turn` provide more and better `job prospects`.
 Overall, residing in a metropolitan area is more advantageous for personal development.”

-- 5.Is there anything you dislike about it?

-    "Yes, there are a few things `I dislike about` it.
-Firstly, `it can get` quite crowded here, and the traffic is always congested.
-Going out for a meal or shopping often involves `waiting in long lines`.
-I'm not particularly `fond of` crowded places, but I understand that some people enjoy the hustle and bustle, which they refer to as 'vibrancy' or 'a lively atmosphere.'
-It gives them a sense of being alive.”

-- 3.How long have you been living here?

-    "I've been living here for nearly two years.
-I originally moved here for a job opportunity, and I `anticipate` that I'll be here for another year.”

-- 7.Where in your country do you live?
+7. Where in your country do you live?
     "I currently reside in Guangzhou, which is a coastal city `located along the river`.
 It's `at the heart of` the urban area in southern China and is conveniently close to two other major cities, Shenzhen and Hong Kong, both of which are within a 200-kilometer radius.”

-- what are the main places of interest in your hometown

-    "In my hometown, there are several main places of interest.
+- what are the main places of interest in your hometown "In my hometown, there are several main places of interest.
 One of the most renowned attractions is the Wolong National Nature Reserve, famous worldwide for its role as a habitat and research center for giant pandas.
 Additionally, my hometown holds significant historical importance as it was a vital territory during the famouse Three Kingdoms period `in` Chinese history.
 As a result, it boasts a plethora of historical sites and ancient architectural treasures from that era.
 These historical relics continue to attract `a substantial number of` history enthusiasts and tourists from around the globe.”

 - Do you like your hometown, Why or why not
     Yes, I do like my hometown. the climate in my hometown is quite `livable`.
 We have mild winters and `pleasant` summers, which make it comfortable to live there `throughout` the year.

     The town has a laid-back atmosphere, the pace of life is not as `hectic` as in larger cities, which I find very relaxing and enjoyable.